-6.6 Denmark specific barriers and drivers
+5.6 Denmark specific barriers

-Apart from the more general barriers (see Chapter 6.2) there are some Danish specific regulatory related barriers which has been identified, see Table 8.
+This study lists barriers that market actors perceive as barriers.
+These barriers may limit the development of distributed electricity production but may not be actual barriers for a sound development.
+Apart from the more general perceived barriers (see Chapter 5.2) there are some Danish specific perceived regulatory related barriers which has been identified, see Table 8.

-Table 8: Policy and market barriers in Denmark
+Table 8: Perceived policy and market barriers in Denmark